 The Company is currently conducting a Phase 1/2 clinical trial to determine the safety, tolerability, maximum tolerated dose, pharmacokinetics, and efficacy of EPI-506 in CRPC patients.
 In Phase 1, expected to comprise approximately 30 patients, the clinical trial will evaluate the safety, tolerability, pharmacokinetics, and maximum-tolerated dose of EPI-506, in multiple-dose escalations.
-The Phase 2 portion (dose expansion) of the clinical trial will evaluate activity in three patient cohorts: post-enzalutamide CRPC, post-abiraterone CRPC, and both post-enzalutamide and post-abiraterone CRPC.
+If the Phase 1 portion is successful, the Phase 2 portion (dose expansion) of the clinical trial will evaluate activity in three patient cohorts: post-enzalutamide CRPC, post-abiraterone CRPC, and both post-enzalutamide and post-abiraterone CRPC.